If you have kids, chances are at some point they’ve collected pockets full of small rock treasures that sometimes wind up in the washing machine.

 Add a drop or two of food coloring and stir it with a toothpick.

-Place the egg shells somewhere where they won’t be disturbed.
-(We put ours on top of our refrigerator to keep the cat from messing with them.)
+Place the egg shells somewhere where they won’t be disturbed for several days.
+We had to put ours on top of our refrigerator to keep the cat from messing with them.

 After a few days, the water will evaporate, leaving behind beautiful homemade geodes!